-When a child struggles with spelling, his writing is much slower than his thinking.
-This makes it hard for him to clearly express his knowledge and ideas in written school assignments.
-Spelling is especially difficult for students with learning disabilities (LD), so it is important that schools provide explicit, systematic spelling instruction on a regular basis throughout elementary school for these students.
+When a child struggles with spelling, their writing is much slower than their thinking.
+This makes it hard for kids to clearly express their knowledge and ideas in written school assignments.
+Spelling is especially difficult for students with learning differences (LD), so it is important that schools provide explicit, systematic spelling instruction on a regular basis throughout elementary school for these students.
 In order to evaluate spelling instruction in your child’s classroom or to consider how you might help your child improve spelling skills, it helps to have some understanding of the skills students need in order to become competent spellers, and the types of activities that promote these skills.

 Unfortunately, some popular myths about spelling may discourage parents from trying to help their child improve in spelling.
 These include: